nomadicpeople/linux_tutorial/docs/05-Security-and-File-Permissions/04-Rsync.md

 #### Here are the most widely used options, the parameter that controls how the command behaves.

 - -a, --archive, archive mode, equivalent to -rlptgoD.
-This option tells rsync to syncs directories recursively, transfer special and block devices, preserve symbolic links, modification times, groups, ownership, and permissions. c
+This option tells rsync to sync directories recursively, transfer special and block devices, preserve symbolic links, modification times, groups, ownership, and permissions.
 - -P, equivalent to --partial --progress.
 When this option is used, rsync shows a progress bar during the transfer and keeps the partially transferred files.
 It is useful when transferring large files over slow or unstable network connections.
 - --delete.
 When this option is used, rsync deletes extraneous files from the destination location.
 It is useful for mirroring.
 - -q, --quiet.
 Use this option if you want to suppress non-error messages.